OrfeasZ/GrooveCaster/README.md

 | `about`		| `!about`: Displays information about the GrooveCaster bot. |
 | `help`		| `!help [command]`: Displays detailed information about the command `[command]`.
 Displays all available commands if `[command]` is not specified. |

-For more details on how to implement your own modules, example modules, and documentation on the available APIs, please refer to the [Wiki](https://github.com/OrfeasZ/GrooveCaster/wiki).
+For more details on how to implement your own modules, sample modules, and documentation on the available APIs, please refer to the [Wiki](https://github.com/OrfeasZ/GrooveCaster/wiki).

 Upcoming Features
 -----------------------
 This is a list of features and fixes that are currently being worked on:

- - Broadcast statistics in dashboard
+ - Statistics!
  - Automatic service installation on Windows
  - More advanced logging